How to use the Enhanced Content Control Utility (ECCU) to specify the refreshing of cached objects.

-- Log on to the Control Center at https://control.akamai.com.
+- Log in to Control Center at https://control.akamai.com/.

-The ECCU landing page shows all of the current ECCU requests listed in sequence by request ID, the property associated with the request, the date the request was submitted, and the request’s status (pending, succeeded, or failed).Use search to quickly find a request by name, request ID, property or status.
+The ECCU landing page shows all of the current ECCU requests listed in sequence by request ID, the name given to the request, the property associated with the request, the date the request was submitted, and the request’s status (pending, succeeded, or failed).Use filter to quickly find a request by name, request ID, property or status.

-- Click New Request to open the Create New ECCU Request dialog.
+- Click New Request to open the Create New ECCU Request modal.

 - In the Request Name field, give the request a name, then select at least one property.
 You can select up to 20 properties per request.

 - Enter email addresses of users or administrators who you want to receive notifications when the content is refreshed.